 Isaac Kastama – Advisor

-Isaac is the Managing Partner of Water Street Public Affairs LLC, a public affairs firm representing diverse clients in energy, and business.
+Isaac is the Managing Partner of Water Street Public Affairs LLC, a public affairs firm representing diverse clients in energy and business.
 Isaac has built effective coalitions of regulated industries and environmental interests and has over ten years of experience representing clients in Washington.
-He had deep involvement in the legislative process to enact the 100% Clean Electricity Standard, Clean Fuel Standard, and Climate Commitment Act.
-Isaac holds a B.A. in Public Policy Analysis from Pomona College and is a graduate of the University of Washington, Michael G. Foster School of Business Executive Leadership Development Program.
+He had deep involvement in the legislative process to enact the 100% Clean Electricity Standard, Clean Fuel Standard, and Climate Commitment Act and continues to engage in policy implementation.

 Dominic Canterbury – Operations

 Dominic is a principal at Turbine Agency, a Customer Experience Design firm based in Seattle.
 As a communications strategist with over 15 years of experience, he has built successful programs for national and international companies, non-profits, election campaigns, and startups.

 Lee Keller – Strategic Communications